mikemwai/signsense/Dataset/Dataset.md

 # Dataset

-- This dataset contains data for the Kenyan Sign Language recognition project.
+- This dataset contains data for the Kenyan Sign Language (KSL) recognition project.
 It is designed to aid in training machine learning models for recognizing various signs.

 ## Usage